keenzai/Rustbuilt-DoersClub/README.md

 As that is occurring, here is one way to participate.

-The dojo is a place we have created for ourselves to further the training and support we wil need.
+The forge is a place we have created for ourselves to further the training and support we wil need.

 The core elements will include resources, drills, mentorship, and support.